wpted/LoadBalancer/internal/lbalgo/README.md

 servers processing power or total bandwidth.

-> Suppose we have three servers —ServerA, ServerB, ServerC— with weights (5, 2, 1) that are waiting to serve incoming requests behind the load balancer.
+> Suppose we have three servers —ServerA, ServerB, ServerC— with weights (5, 2, 1) that are waiting to serve incoming
+> requests behind the load balancer.
 >
-> The load balancer will forward the first five requests to ServerA, the next two requests to ServerB, and then one request to ServerC.
+> The load balancer will forward the first five requests to ServerA, the next two requests to ServerB, and then one
+> request to ServerC.
 >
-> If any of the other incoming requests arrive, the load balancer will forward those requests back to ServerA again for the next five incoming requests, then ServerB will get its turn, and after that the requests will be forwarded to ServerC.
+> If any of the other incoming requests arrive, the load balancer will forward those requests back to ServerA again for
+> the next five incoming requests, then ServerB will get its turn, and after that the requests will be forwarded to
+> ServerC.
 The cycle will continue on this way.

 By using the Weighted Round Robin algorithm, network administrators can ensure a more balanced and efficient use of resources, leading to improved performance and user experience.

 Pros:

 1. Ensuring all servers are used according to their capacity
 2. Reducing the risk of server overload
 3. Provides fault tolerance by redirecting requests in case of server failure

 Cons:

 1. How to accurately assign weight?
 Accurate assignments of weights can be a complex task.
 2. Frequent changes of server capacity may lead to inaccurate weights.
 How to update weights correctly?

+### Least connection

+Least connection is a load balancing algorithm used in computer networking to distribute incoming network traffic among multiple servers or resources.
+The basic principle behind the least connection algorithm is to direct new requests to the server that is currently serving the fewest number of active connections.
+This helps to ensure that the load is evenly distributed across all available servers, thus optimizing performance and preventing any single server from becoming overwhelmed.

+1. When a new request comes in, the load balancer examines the current number of active connections on each server.
+2. The load balancer then selects the server with the fewest active connections.
+3. The new request is forwarded to the selected server.
+4. The load balancer keeps track of the number of connections to each server and updates this information as requests are processed and connections are closed.

+Pros:
+1. Traffic is distributed dynamically based on the current load on each server
+2.

+Cons:
+1.
+2.